What is social anxiety in children?

 Professional help for social anxiety in children

 You know your child best.
-If you’re worried about her anxiety and feel that it’s impacting on her enjoyment of life, consider seeking professional help.
+If you’re worried about his anxiety and feel that it’s affecting his enjoyment of life, consider seeking professional help.
 Here are some places to start:

 - your child’s school counsellor